CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Answer:

 Bioreactors - These are vessels used for large-scale production of biotechnological products such as proteins, enzymes, etc., from raw materials.
-They can range from small laboratory fermenters (a few litres) to large industrial bioreactors (thousands of litres).
+They can range from small laboratory fermenters (a few liters) to large industrial bioreactors (thousands of liters).
 In a bioreactor, optimum conditions such as temperature, pH, vitamins, oxygen, and salts are maintained.
 Stirred tank bioreactors are the most commonly used types, either as simple stirred tanks or sparged tanks.

 Answer: